Disappearance of Leigh Occhi

-Leigh Marine Occhi (August 21, 1979—disappeared August 27, 1992) is an American who vanished under mysterious circumstances as a teenager at her home in Tupelo, Mississippi, during Hurricane Andrew.
+Leigh Marine Occhi (August 21, 1979 – disappeared August 27, 1992) is an American who vanished under mysterious circumstances as a teenager at her home in Tupelo, Mississippi, during Hurricane Andrew.
 Her mother, Vickie Felton, returned home on the morning of August 27, 1992, to find Occhi missing and evidence of blood in the house.

 Searches in and around Tupelo proved fruitless.
 On September 9, 1992, Occhi's eyeglasses were mailed to her home in an envelope, addressed to her ex-stepfather; law enforcement deemed this action a ruse in order to distract detectives in their search efforts.
 In November 1993, a human skull discovered in a soybean field was erroneously attributed to Occhi, but this link was later retracted and the skull was positively identified as that of an adult woman who had gone missing in an adjacent town.

 Despite numerous searches, Occhi's whereabouts remain unknown.
 Her case has received media coverage from Nancy Grace and 20/20, as well as an extensive independently-produced podcast in 2017.

-Timeline

 Background

 Leigh Marine Occhi was born August 21, 1979, in Honolulu, Hawaii, to Donald Occhi and Vickie Felton, both members of the United States Army.
 The couple met while serving in California, and married in 1977.
 The couple eventually divorced in 1981.
 Donald Occhi relocated to Germany, but remained in contact with his daughter, who visited him there.
 Occhi resided in the United States with her mother, settling in Tupelo, Mississippi.